 Hey folks, Valkor here.
 I think if you're gonna make a film with one of those open endings where you the viewer gets to decide how It ends, then it should be good from start to finish.
 This next film, Pressed (written and directed by Justin Donnelly) started out EVER SO GOOD!!
-But towards the end it falls ever so flat.
+But towards the end, it falls ever so flat.
 Be forewarned, there's major spoilers all up in this piece.
-So if you really don't want to know ANYTHING about this film, then definitely walk away.
+So if you really don't want to know ANYTHING about this one, then definitely walk away.

 Pressed stars Luke Goss (Tekken) as Brian, who on top of having family issues, the dude gets laid off.
 And now he's pretty hard up for cash.
 After having a discussion with his broker about his finances, he heads into a strip club where he meets the bar owner Jimmy (Michael Eklund, Messages Deleted).
 Turns out the two have something in common – they both went to the same high school and graduated the same year.
 After a few drinks, Brian tells Jimmy of his problems.
-So Jimmy makes him an offer that for 500 bucks, he can turn it into 5 grand easy on a college ball bet.
+So Jimmy makes him an offer that for 500 bucks, he can turn it into five grand easy on a college ball bet.
 As it turns out Jimmy is legit and comes through with the cash.
 So Jimmy makes Brian a second offer that would cost him 100 grand, but Brian will profit 300 grand.

 So how do these two worlds collide?

-My sick mind when I thought Brian, after Sam had gone, would be so bold as to say "Ok, you can kill the kid".
-Oh man I would have given this film an automatic 5 for being so bold had it done that!
+My sick mind when I thought Brian after Sam had gone, would be so bold as to say "Ok, you can kill the kid".
+Oh man, I would have given this film an automatic 5 for being so bold had it done that!
 It would have been wrong, but DAAAAAAMN would it have been so cool!

 Pressed has already made the rounds theatrically up in Canada and gets a DVD release in the U.K. next year.
 But when will the film will come stateside is anyone's guess.
 However, for what it's worth, Pressed was an awesome, suspenseful, dramatic ride… up until those last 35 minutes.
 After that it's like watching a wreck – you know you shouldn't linger, but you can't help but stare.
 And out of TOV 5 stars, I'm giving Pressed a 2.